ts-docs/ts-extractor/README.md

 - **Clear project structure** - A project is made up of modules, and a "module" is basically a folder.
 Modules can contain other modules (sub-folders), or exported classes, interfaces, enums, functions, constants and types from each file inside the folder.

-- **References** - Every type reference provides a **path** which leads to the module it's declared in, which allows for super easy and painless liking.
+- **References** - Every type reference provides a **path** which leads to the module it's declared in, which allows for super easy and painless linking.

+- **Monorepo support** - Bundle types from all projects in the monorepo, creating external references.

 ## Usage